Loading...

 This is a hard conversation, but we really need to talk about your behavior during our last team meeting.
 We don’t tolerate disrespect at the company, and there’s always a way to voice concerns and dissatisfaction without being rude to others.

-Tips for giving effective employee feedback
+Tips and impactful employee feedback examples

 “There is no mastery without feedback.”

-— Brené Brown in ‘Dare to Lead: Brave Work.
+— Brené Brown, Dare to Lead: Brave Work.
 Tough Conversations.
-Whole Hearts.’
+Whole Hearts.

-Guide people towards a solution
+Guide people toward a solution

-, just telling someone how to fix a problem isn’t the way to go: “You’ll foster more learning by asking questions that stimulate reflection and coaching people into exploration and experimentation.”
+According to experts from the Center for Creative Leadership, just telling someone how to fix a problem isn’t the way to go: “You’ll foster more learning by asking questions that stimulate reflection and coaching people into exploration and experimentation.”

 Describe the situation & the impact